lumean/cisco-cspc/README.md

 It provides methods to access the most frequently used APIs for adding & removing devices and corresponding credentials.
-This is currently far from a complete API client implementation, but I hope enough to get you started in synchronizing devices from you current inventory management system to CSPC.
+This is currently far from a complete API client implementation, but I hope enough to get you started in synchronizing devices from your current inventory management system to CSPC.

 More information can be found at [CSPC Install and Upgrade Guides](https://www.cisco.com/c/en/us/support/cloud-systems-management/common-services-platform-collector-cspc/products-installation-guides-list.html)